Manchester United 2019 pre-season: Friendlies, transfers, rumours & Premier League fixtures | Goal.com

 Solskjaer disappointingly missed out on securing Champions League football for the club, though his side qualified for the 2019–20 Europa League due to their sixth-placed finish in the Premier League.

-Should Manchester City win the FA Cup, they will enter the competition in the group stage, which will begin in September, whereas if Watford win the FA Cup then United will enter the competition in the second qualifying round on July 25.
+As Manchester City won the FA Cup, United will enter the competition in the group stage, which will begin in September.

 The Carabao Cup will kick off for United in the first round beginning on August 3, with the full fixture list to be released on June 20.
 The FA Cup third round will get underway from all Premier League clubs at the start of January.